jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 **What's a `.ron` file?**

-RON stands for **Rusty Object Notation** - a data format similar to JSON but designed for Rust.
+RON stands for **Rusty Object Notation**, a data format similar to JSON but designed for Rust.
 It's human-readable, supports Rust types like tuples and structs, and allows comments.
 Think of it as JSON that feels native to Rust developers.

 | JSON | RON |
 |------|-----|